Home > Good Food > Breakfast > Beef Bacon

 Storage:

-Uncooked cured beef bacon should be stored in an airtight container in the fridge and cooked within 2 days.
-Cooked bacon can be stored in an airtight container in the fridge for up to 3 days
+Uncooked bacon should be stored in an airtight container in the fridge and cooked within 2 days and cooked bacon can be stored in an airtight container in the fridge for up to 3 days.

 Overhead view of raw beef bacon and dry brine ingredients.